egormob/nlping/README.md

 The link and UTF-8 scripts accept additional `--scope` arguments for the folders you edit.
 Keep the generated logs under `logs/` for reference.

+## Browser agent prompt

+The full brief for the Cloudflare verification run is stored in `browser-agent-prompt.md`.
+Copy its contents when preparing a new manual check with the browser agent and include the resulting Markdown report in the repository once the review is complete.

 ## Tooling setup

 Install Python dependencies (use a virtualenv if possible) and run the unit